pindjouf/BXL-Cyber-Camp/Exercises/projects/pers. docu/how_to_make_a_dns_server.md

 # How to make a DNS server
 IDK.

+Let's define the most basic goal of a DNS server first: Convert domain names to IP addresses.
+This is what I tried to do.

 I've followed the official documentation from Ubuntu to try and make `google.com` redirect to my server's IP but it doesn't.
 Instead `google.com` gets some random ipv6 address and a weird domain name assigned to it from I don't know where.
 Here's what the ping command shows us:
 `PING google.com(ams15s44-in-x0e.1e100.net (2a00:1450:400e:80f::200e)) 56 data bytes`
 And on WORKSTATION: